garris/cssRegressionTestingWithBackstopJS/readme.md

 ```

-This will add files to your project root – setting up folders for BackstopJS screenshots and generating a boilerplate configuration file.
+This will add files to your project root – setting up folders for BackstopJS screenshots `backstop_data` and generating a boilerplate configuration file `backstop.json` .

 ![](fig3.png)